 The color and firmness of your dog’s stool can tell you a lot about their health and may be a sign that something is wrong.
-There are many reasons why your dog may experience hard stools, but these six reasons are the most common.
+There are many reasons why your dog may experience hard stools, but the below six reasons are the most common.

 Typically, hard stool in dogs can be a sign that your pet needs more water, has too much or too little fiber in their diet, there is a blockage in their intestines, they are reacting to a new medication, they are ill, or they are injured.
 Once you know more about the cause of your dog’s hard poop, you will be able to determine what to do to help them.

-Other whole foods that are high in fiber that your dog might like to eat include: green vegetables, carrots, apples, sweet potatoes and peaches.
-Before giving your dog any of these high fiber snacks make sure they are clean and free of pits, seeds, or stems.
+Other whole foods that are high in fiber and will make hard poop softer and that most dogs enjoy to eat include: green vegetables, carrots, apples, sweet potatoes and peaches.
+Before giving your dog any of these high fiber snacks, make sure they are clean and free of pits, seeds, or stems.

-In the rare case that your dog has hard poop because they have too much fiber in their diet, you may need to switch to a different dog food brand, limit natural or whole food treats, or talk to your veterinarian about other ways to decrease their fiber intake.
+In the rare case that your dog has hard poop because they have too much fiber in their diet, the only option is to switch to a different dog food brand with less fiber, limit natural or whole food treats that often contain fiber, increase water intake, or talk to your veterinarian about other ways to decrease their fiber intake.

-Your dog may experience hard stools or difficulty defecating if there is a blockage in their stomach or intestinal tract.
-There are many things that can get caught in your dog’s intestinal tract that could cause a blockage, including, but not limited to: stones, plants, hard treats or bones, dirt, pieces of toys, or even their own hair.
+A dog may form hard stool or have difficulty defecating if there is a blockage in their stomach or intestinal tract, which is a common problem in small animals.
+There are many things that can get caught in a dog’s intestinal tract that cause obstruction, including stones, plants, hard treats or bones, dirt, pieces of toys, or even their own hair.

-To prevent a blockage from happening, watch your dog if they are prone to eating plants, grass, dirt, or stones.
-These items can collect in the stomach or intestines and are not able to be digested by your dog.
-When you give your dog hard treats, bones and toys, there are ways to prevent ingestion that could possible lead to a blockage.
+To prevent a blockage from happening, supervise your dog if they are prone to eating plants, grass, dirt, sticks or stones.
+These items collect in a dog's stomach or intestines, and cannot be digested by the dog.
+When you give your dog hard treats, bones and toys, there are ways to prevent ingestion that would otherwise lead to a blockage.

-Make sure that they do not swallow small hard treats or bones that have been broken or split into smaller pieces.
+Make sure that the dog does not swallow small hard treats or bones that have been broken or split into smaller pieces.
 Discard of these and any toys that have become damaged.
-If a toy is damaged the dog may be able to ingest small pieces that break off.
+If a toy is damaged, the dog may ingest small pieces that break off.